alphonsus/alphonsus/_posts/2019-1-28-how-to-code-like-a-ninja.md

 ---
 layout: post-with-cover
-title:  "Coding Like a Ninja"
+title:  "How to Code Like a Ninja"
 categories: dev
 comments: true
 ---